TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

 ### Wind River Rocket Intel x86 Simulator "VirtualDevice"

-Select "New Device" from upper right corner
+1. Select "New Device" from upper right corner
+2. From "Add a new device to App Cloud" window select "Create a new device from the supported SDK list"

 #### New Device